OGGM/oggm/docs/practicalities.rst

 All the history of the codebase (and the tests and documentation) are documented in the form of git commits.

-When certain development milestones are reached, we release a new version of the model using a so-called "tag" (version number).
-We will try to follow our own `semantic versioning <https://semver.org/>`_ convention for release numbers.
+When some development milestones are reached, we release a new version of the model using a so-called "`tag`" (version number).
+We try to follow our own `semantic versioning <https://semver.org/>`_ convention for release numbers.
 We use MAJOR.MINOR.PATCH, with: